zangles/MDA/README.en.md

 MDA organizes the project around the system's *core models* (for example: `User`, `Order`, `Product`, etc.), maintaining a clear, scalable, and easy-to-navigate structure even in applications with multiple databases.

+> ⚠️ Important Note
+> MDA proposes an organized way to structure code, but does not impose rigid technical restrictions.
+> It defines recommended paths, not absolute rules.
+> Developer discretion remains a central part of the design.
 ---

 ## 🎯 Goal